MISSION STATEMENT:

 Firm Leadership:

-- Starting in 2024, the Firm will require the Chairs or Co-Chairs of each Department to prepare and present to the Executive Committee and publish to their Department an annual DEI action plan that (1) establishes leadership pathing/training for diverse lawyers in their Department and/or on Firm committees, (2) establishes diversity goals for client team participation, and (3) identifies at least one DEI developmental opportunity in which they (i.e., the Department Chair or Co-Chair) will participate (e.g., active engagement with a local diverse bar, authoring/co-authoring a DEI article, speaking on or presenting a DEI panel, etc.) and include metrics sufficient to monitor progress toward goals.
+• Starting in 2024, the Firm will require the Chairs or Co-Chairs of each Department to prepare and present to the Executive Committee a DEI analysis that: (1) captures the percentage levels of gender, race/ethnicity, LGBTQ+ status, and persons with and without disabilities in their Department client teams and the respective billable hour totals for those lawyers, (2) establishes leadership pathing/training for lawyers in their Department and/or on Firm committees and (3) identifies at least one DEI developmental opportunity in which they (i.e., the Department Chair or Co-Chair) will participate (e.g., active engagement with a local diverse bar, authoring/co-authoring a DEI article, involvement with a Firm attorney-only Affinity Group, speaking on or presenting on a DEI panel, etc.) and include metrics sufficient to monitor progress.

 Recruitment and Retention: